LuckyMachines/autoloop/README.md

 ## Limitations over Chainlink Automation

-- No off chain compute, all computations must be done on chain
+- No off chain compute for hybrid smart contracts, all computations must be done on chain
-- Relies on own server or network of servers to run

 ## To do: